 It’s actually on the outskirts of the city in Pyrmont, but it is worth a mention because it’s a great place for kids to cool off after a hard day’s work in the city!
 This café is right next to the water playground at Pirrama Park.

 You can take a breather and relax with a coffee, whilst the kids frolic in the playground, and then when your little people are ready for some tucker, they can enjoy a kid’s meal or a cute babycino and freshly baked muffin.

 There are also excellent toilet facilities here complete with a baby change table.
 The café is a 15 minute walk from Darling Harbour.

-There are hundreds if not thousands of places to eat in Central Sydney, but this list covers most of the really family friendly dining venues that are available.
+There are hundreds if not thousands of Sydney city kid-friendly restaurants, but this list covers most of the really family-friendly dining venues that are available.